 For someone new to apartment building investing, teaming up with a more knowledgeable partner is a great way to gain experience in real estate investing.
 Since you will be working with a partner, it is necessary to choose your partner carefully.
 This relationship will require many decisions that will have to be made and involve a lot of money.

+There are several real estate investment risks so one should have an appropriate risk mitigation plan in place.
 Even though the profits are cut in half with a partner, the risks are also cut in half when teamed up.
 Otherwise, all of the same information and due diligence that needs to be done for a single investor also needs to be done in a partnership.
 Ensure everything is spelled out in a partnership agreement before buying a property.

 Real Estate Syndications